 Dried fish is one of the other typical fast food here.
 We read in our travel guide that it is a typical snack while driving.
 I conceded and bought a pack of dried cod (once we realised which fish it was).
 If you like fish, you may find it interesting, but it was not that good.
 If you dislike fish… you better don’t eat it.
 But it is worth a try nevertheless.

-dairy product 100% Icelandic is skyr.
+There are also local dairy products, produced only in Iceland.
+The most important dairy product 100% Icelandic is skyr.
 It reminds of yoghurt, but I found it too sour.
 In fact, is a type of cheese, not yoghurt by preparation.
-I didn't really like it... until I found drykkur, which is a drinkable skyr preparation.
+I didn’t really like it… until I found drykkur, which is a drinkable skyr preparation.
 It is available in several flavours (blueberries, peach and raspberries, papaya, strawberries and my favourite, vanilla), and can be found in almost all gas station supermarkets.
 Look in the fridges, it is worth the (usual) price of 250ISK.

-smjör, butter.
+The other typical dairy is smjör, butter.
 It is a very good butter.
 Slightly salty and creamy.
 You will find it everywhere for breakfast, and will probably forget you are eating a different kind of butter.
 Pay attention, it is different from the one you eat usually ;)

 Another treat I loved was Frón’s Póló chocolate and coconut cookies.
 You can buy them in some supermarkets (look for the cookies section and then for a blue tube with Póló written on it).
 If you like chocolate-coconut combinations, you’ll love these cookies.